 Guidelines for 3GPP Application Enablement usage (3GPP TR 23.947)

-The last above-mentioned specifications are currently being developed and the table of contents of these specifications will give the overview of what aspects/contents are being planned to capture as part of this work.
-In our view these specifications will facilitate better understanding of what services are available and how these can be leveraged by the application developers or other industry verticals for solving their use cases.
+These external documents are currently under development and their table of contents will give the overview of the aspectsplanned to capture as part of this work.
+In our view these documents will facilitate a better understanding of what exposed services are available and how these can be leveraged by the application developers or other industry verticals for solving their use cases.